lisaub/streamlit/README.md

 ## Features

-- Allows users to input their country of origin, gender, age, travel style, destination, travel date, and number of travelers.
+- Allows users to input for example their country of origin, gender, age, travel style, destination, travel date, and number of travelers.
 - Provides additional information based on the destination country, such as visa requirements, electricity plug type, and drinking water safety.
 - Users can easily customize their travel preferences and get tailored suggestions for their trips.